agubler/diagnostics/README.md

 application.
 These wrappers issue events which then are exposed via the diagnostic API.
 The `main` module of this package exports the API but also exposes it under a global variable named `__dojo2_diagnostics__`.

-The Dojo 2 [devtool](https://github.com/dojo/devtool) provides an user interface to this API.
-The API can also be accessed via a browsers development console.
+The Dojo 2 [devtool](https://github.com/dojo/devtool) provides a user interface to this API.
+The API can also be accessed via a browser's development console.

-If you want to instrument your application, you would simply want to load the `main` module for its side-effects.
-For example, if you used `dojo create app` to scaffold your application, you would want to add `@dojo/diagnostics` as a dependency and in your
-`src/main.ts` you would import the main module:
+If you want to instrument your application, you simply load the `main` module for its side-effects.
+For example, if you used `dojo create app` to scaffold your application, you want to add `@dojo/diagnostics` as a dependency and in your `src/main.ts`, you would import the main module:

 ```ts
 import '@dojo/diagnostics/main';